Colombia opens talks with ELN rebels

 The slightly revised version was ratified in Congress, where the president enjoys a majority.

-A new poll found that Colombians are growing less optimistic on the chances for peace.
+A new poll found that Colombians are growing less optimistic about the chances for peace, however.

 AFP/CC